Cumans: Legacy

 The Cuman language disappeared from Hungary in the 17th or 18th century, possibly following the Turkish occupation.
 The last person who was able to speak some Cumanian on a decaying level was István Varró from Karcag, who died in 1770.
 During the 1740s, when Cuman was no longer spoken, a Cuman version of the Lord's Prayer suddenly surfaced.
 It was taught in schools in Greater Cumania and Little Cumania until the mid-20th century, in turn becoming a cornerstone of Cuman identity.
-In the 20th century enthusiastic self-styled Cumans collected 'Cuman folklore', which consisted of elements such as a traditional Cuman dance, Cuman characteristics such as pride and staunch Calvinism.
-(By religion, as may be seen by figures for religion in Hungary, the Kiskunság is almost entirely Roman Catholic, whereas in Nagykunság, Protestants do outnumber Catholics, but only narrowly.)
+In the 20th century enthusiastic self-styled Cumans collected 'Cuman folklore', which consisted of elements such as a traditional Cuman dance, Cuman characteristics such as pride and staunch Calvinism (by religion, as may be seen by figures for religion in Hungary, the Kiskunság is almost entirely Roman Catholic, whereas in Nagykunság, Protestants do outnumber Catholics, but only narrowly).
 This ethnic consciousness was linked to the legal privileges attached to the Cumans' territory.
 Their 19th-century biographer, Gyárfás István, in 1870 was of the opinion that they originally spoke Hungarian, together with the Iazyges population.
 Despite this mistake, he has the best overview on the subject concerning details of material used.
 Cuman influence is also present in the modern Hungarian language in the form of loanwords, particularly in the areas of horse-breeding, eating, hunting and fighting.

 In 1918, after World War I, the Cuman National Council was formed in Hungary, which was an attempt to separate the Kunság region (Greater Cumania and Little Cumania) from the Hungarian state, with the aim of forming a new independent Cuman state in Europe.
-The Cuman National Council declared the independence of Kunság, and elected its president Count Gedeon Ráday on December 18.
-However the council's efforts remained unsuccessful.
+The Cuman National Council declared the independence of Kunság, and elected its president Count Gedeon Ráday on 18 December.
+However, the council's efforts remained unsuccessful.
 In 1939, Cuman descendants organized celebrations for the 700th anniversary of their arrival in Hungary, where they emphasized their separate ethnic existence and identity with ceremonial speeches.
 In 1995, The Cuman Memorial Site was inaugurated as a tribute to the Cuman ancestors and the redemption of the former Nagykun District.
 In 2009, and subsequently 2012, a World Meeting of the Cumans was held in Karcag.
 During the first meeting, which lasted two weeks, academic conferences, historical exhibitions, publications, presentations of traditional and cultural festivals and lectures in relation to the Cumans were held.
 In the 2012 meeting, the minister for rural development, Sándor Fazekas, mentioned how Cuman traditions are still kept alive, such as costumes, folk songs, and food.

+Toponyms of the Cuman language origin can be found in some Romanian counties of Galați (debatable), Teleorman and Vaslui, including the names of those three counties.
+When some of the Cumans moved to Hungary, they brought with them their Komondor dogs.
+The Komondor breed has been declared one of Hungary's national treasures, to be preserved and protected from modification.
+The name Komondor derives from Koman-dor, meaning "Cuman dog".